-Fall Term

-569 Lifestyle & Career Development 3 cr.

-574 Principles of Industrial/Organizational Psychology 3 cr.

-580 Organizational Theory & Change Management 3 cr.

-585 M.A.
-Practicum Seminar in Organizational Psychology I:
+580 591 Organizational Theory and Change Management M.A.
+Practicum Seminar in Organizational Psychology I: 3 cr.

 Counseling 1 cr.

-587 Organizational Psychology Practicum I: Counseling 1 cr.
+592 Organizational Psychology Practicum I: Counseling 1 cr.

 Term Credits = 11

-Spring Te
+Spr ing Te erm

+Op.
 337 Group Psychotherapy 3 cr.

-584 Organizational Consultation & Group Development 3 cr.
+584 Organizational Consultation and Group Development 3 cr.

-589 M.A.
+593 M.A.
 Practicum Seminar in Organizational Psychology II:

 Counseling 1 cr.

-590 Organizational Psychology Practicum II: Counseling 1 cr.
+594 Organizational Psychology Practicum II: Counseling 1 cr.

 662 Overview of Marriage and Family Therapy 3 cr.

 Term Credits = 11

-Summer 1 Term
+Sur nmer Term

 497 Research Methods 3 cr.

-575 Executive Coaching/Consulting & Leadership Development 3 cr.

-586 M.A.
-Practicum Seminar in Organizational Psychology:
+575 595 Executive Coaching/Consulting and Leadership Development M.A.
+Practicum Seminar in Organizational Psychology III: 3 cr.

-Business 1 cr.
+393 Business 1 cr.

-588 Organizational Psychology Practicum: Business 1 cr.
+596 Organizational Psychology Practicum III: Business 1 cr.

-995 M.A.
-Clinical Qualifying Exam 0 cr.
+995 Master's Clinical Qualifying Exam 0 cr.

-Term Credit ts = 8
+Term Credits s = 8

 - Satisfactory completion of 63 credit hours, including all required courses. - 2.
 Satisfactory completion of 700 clock hours of a counseling practicum and 300 hours of a business practicum, and 200 minimum clock hours of Community Service Practicum. - 3.
-A cumulative grade point average of 3.0 or higher and no more than two grades or six credit hours of "C." - 4.
-Successful completion of the M.A.
-Clinical Qualifying Examination. - 5.
-Submission of completed Graduation Application and full payment of all outstanding tuition and fees. - Faculty approval for graduation and recommendation to the Board of Trustees for the conferral of the Master of Arts in Counseling & Organizational Psychology.
+A cumulative grade point average of 3.0 or higher and no more than two grades or six credit hours of $^{\circ}$ C." - 4.
+Successful completion of the Master's Clinical Qualifying Examination. - 5.
+Submission of completed Graduation Application and full payment of all outstanding tuition and fees. - Faculty approval for graduation and recommendation to the Board of Trustees for the conferral of the Master of Arts in Counseling and Organizational Psychology.

 An integral and scholarly part of all Master's Programs offered at Adler is the acquisition of practical clinical skills gained in field placements.
 Ongoing involvement in clinical and scholarly activities at professional training sites, including the School's Psychological Services Center, gives students the closely supervised opportunity to apply and further develop the knowledge, skills, values, and competencies they gain in course work.
 Practicum training requirements begin with a first year Community Service Practicum that focuses on developing skills related to community-based interventions, advocacy, social justice, and systemic interventions that benefit human welfare and well-being.
 Clinical training provided in students' second practicum focuses on developing the competencies needed to prepare students for entry level practice at graduation.
 Because the focus is on integrating Master's level education at Adler with Master's-level supervised clinical training, no transfer credit is granted for practica credits earned elsewhere.
-Students must successfully complete course pre-requisites prior to being approved to begin their second practicum.
+Students must successfully complete course prerequisites prior to being approved to begin their second practicum.

-First year students will spend 8-10 hours per week over the course of six months at an approved Community Service Practicum site and must concurrently enroll in required coursework.
-A minimum of 200-250 clock hours of Community Service Practicum is required.
-Students should expect to spend at least two days per week over the course of at least nine months at an approved clinical practicum site and must concurrently enroll in Practicum Seminars throughout their field training.
-Minimum total clock hours of practica are required, which is further outlined in program descriptions within this catalog.
+First year students will spend 8-10 hours per week over the course of six months at an approved Community Service Practicum site while concurrently enrolled in required coursework.
+A minimum of 200 clock hours is required.
+Students are expected to gain the minimum required hours over a six month period and no less.
+At least one of the following courses must be taken concurrently with Community Service Practicum I & II: Professional Development, Issues and Ethics (505), Introduction to Adlerian Psychology and Psychopathology (402), and/or Social Psychology and Individual Differences (641).

+Students are also expected to spend at least two days per week over the course of at least nine months at an approved clinical practicum site (Practicum I & II) and must concurrently enroll in Practicum Seminars throughout their field training.
+A minimum of 700 clock hours of counseling practica are required.
+In addition, prior to completion all M.A.O. students must take a third practicum placement in business (Practicum III) for a minimum of 300 clock hours with a concurrent business seminar.
-The Director of Training and Community Service works in collaboration with students in identifying clinical experiences that meet the standards and requirements of the program.
-Students should refer to the Practicum Handbook, available on Scholar 360, for detailed information.